Damien-Blake/Moov-blockchain/README.md

     }
 }

-this code was to collect just the token and theamount sent.
+// THIS code takes record of transaction carried out then store info about it and calculate what is deducted from the senders account and keeps record of the balance

-project 3
+Workshop 3

+Transcation id for project three

+at1jxxl6k2gvxl3z4u3c9czhrhwgh7rzlcvpmc4n9xx5ulkxkch6u8sjntsl2

 // The 'dante_projectwork3' program.
 // The 'aleo_voice7' program.